prompteng/prompt_engineering/docs/products.md

 # 📦 Prompted Products

 Here is a growing list of notable products that use prompting.
-If you have a product that you would like to add, please [open a PR](https://github.com/trigaten/Learn_Prompting/pulls).

 ## Content Writing